Klimory/Klimory/README.md

 - 👋 Hi, I’m @Klimory

-My name is Klimory!
 Im learning Godot, Pixel Art to make some games, that will make some people smile.
 Currently I do this alone, maybe my buddy will join me later I dont know yet.

 I will upload my games here maybe there are somebody who wanna play it.